marcolinuz/keep-cool/README.md

-                      approach, cause it's still a compromise between the quiet and conservative approaches, though it tends to be more quiet, especially for low temperatures.
+                      approach, cause it's still a compromise between the quiet and conservative approaches, though it tends to be more quiet, especially for low temperatures. w    -> wave: speed increments as a wave: slowly at low temperatures, quickly and then slowly for mid-range temperatures and and finally quickly again for very high temperatures.
+                      This is a mathematical experiment that seems to have a nice behavior.
+It's a "smooth 3-steps" approach with quiet and conservative properties.
   -d         : enable debug mode, dump internal state and values -f         : run forever (runs as daemon)
   -g         : generates in the current directory the plist file required to